Dr Dalia Chakrabarty

 If you are a prospective Ph.D student or postdoctoral fellow, with an interest in mathematical/computational statistics, please feel free to contact me; I have multiple projects in

-- Bayesian methodology development: high-dimensional supervised learning; learning in the absence of training data; Bayesian tests; dynamical inhomogeneous graphical models,
+- Bayesian methodology development: high-dimensional supervised learning; learning in the absence of training data; Bayesian tests; random graphical models and networks,

-- applications: Bayesian learning approaches in Material Sc; unsupervised learning in Astronomy; graphical models of data from assorted disciplines, and computationally intensive projects.
+- applications: Bayesian learning approaches in Material Sc; unsupervised learning in Astronomy; graphical models of data from assorted disciplines, prediction without learning in Petrophysics, and computationally intensive projects.

-Research - publication of developed methods+undertaken applications; attending conferences; applying or grants; Ph.D student supervision--currently working with two Ph.D students, Georgios Stagakis, and Cedric Spire, (and co-supervising another student); my first Ph.D student Kangrui Wang finished in 2018.
+- Ph.D student supervision--currently working with two Ph.D students, Georgios Stagakis, and Cedric Spire, (and co-supervising another student); my first Ph.D student Kangrui Wang finished in 2018.

 --Kangrui is working on high-dimensional Bayesian supervised learning methodologies and graphical models of large/small multivariate data using tensor-variate Gaussian Processes; he is interested in exploring kernel parametrisation.
 Kangrui has made applications of his methods to astronomical data, to the learning of vino-chemical networks of wine samples, learning the disease-symptom network in humans, and in computing reliability of large tests.
 He was examined in the summer of 2018, and bagged a postdoctoral position in the Alan Turing Institute thereafter.

 -- Cedric is pursuing a novel Bayesian unsupervised learning methodology that works by embedding the sought model parameter into the support of the likelihood.
 He is making applications to learn the probability density of phase spaces of distant galaxies, and the total gravitational mass density in these systems.
-He is currently in his third year.
+He will be undertaking his Ph.D viva in September, 2019, and has attained the UK Intelligence Community Fellowship (funded by the RAEng for 2 years), which he will be bringing to Loughborough, and will be supervised by myself.

 -- Georgios Stagakis joined me as my Ph.D student, in 2018.

-In addition, I regularly work with final year project students in the Department, and offer Small Group Tutorials to my 1st Year personal tutees enrolled on the Mathematics BSc degree.
+In addition, I have supervised multiple Masters dissetations in the past; regularly work with final year project students in the Department, and offer Small Group Tutorials to my 1st Year personal tutees enrolled on the Mathematics BSc degree.

 --MAB270: Statsitical Modelling.